KaceyGambill/KaceyGambill.github.io/_posts/2023-11-10-alerting-fatigue.md

 Ideally, I'd like an alert on the [four golden signals](https://sre.google/sre-book/monitoring-distributed-systems/).
 - *latency* time it takes to service a request
 - *traffic* how much demand is being placed on the system (request per second)
-- *errros* rate of requests that fail
+- *errors* rate of requests that fail
   - note, requests that succeed, but show the wrong content would be considered errors, they are just much harder to capture
 - *saturation* measure of utilization of memory, cpu, space available.
-How much load can the ssytem handle?
+How much load can the sytem handle?

 With these alerts, they should only be created when we can link to a dashboard or a runbook along with the alert.
-This is going to save vauluable time for the engineer who is looking into these alerts.
+This is going to save valuable time for the engineer who is looking into these alerts.

 For example, if we alerted on receiving a high rate of errors, I would expect to see a dashboard or runbook indicating that we should look at:
-- what kind of errors are happening and how many erros are there??
+- what kind of errors are happening and how many errors are there??
 - sum of 500 internal server error
 - sum of 501 not implemented
 - sum of 502 bad gateway